 Shared Hosting is the most popular in the market, the average customer usually pays between $3 to $20 a month.
 For example, you are just starting with your personal website or want to write a blog.
 One can start with the shared hosting initially and later move to a better plan when the traffic grows.
 For Shared Hosting, I recommended Hostinger to start with.
 Their Promotional Plans start with less than a dollar a month.

 The second type of hosting is VPS, or “Virtual Private Server”.
-You are looking at a cost of between $5 to $15 or more a month depending on your need.
+You are looking at a cost of between $5 to $15 or more a month, depending on your need.
 This is best if you have started a small business and do not want to opt in for shared hosting.
-This gives better performance, but it also means that you are responsible if something breaks, and for optimizing your server for performance.
+This gives better performance, but it also means that you are responsible if something breaks, and for optimising your server for performance.

 Dedicated Hosting is third in our list.
 Dedicated servers costs are one of the most expensive web hosting options because it gives you full control over that server.
 And it is exclusively rented by you.
 Ideally, this type of hosting is for Digital Agency, or Big Corporate.

 Last but not the least, The Managed Hosting and most reliable option for non-technical users.
 Currently, yourtripguy.com uses managed hosting from IONOS by 1&1 Hosting Provider.
 It handles all the back-end server related task along with the hardware requirement.
-In addition, they provide priority support when you needed.
-Ideally, the cost varies from $25 to $150 a month or more depending on the requirement of your website.
+In addition, they provide priority support when you’re needed.
+Ideally, the cost varies from $25 to $150 a month or more, depending on the requirement of your website.
 My recommendation, If you want to save some time, managed hosting is the way to Go.

 Regardless of what plan you choose with the hosting provider, you should always look for these features like SSL Certificate, PHP7 or Higher, Nginx Server, their Network, and web protocol like HTTP/2 to ensure your website runs as fast as possible.

-Choose an Optimized Theme
+Choose an Optimised Theme